9 Essential Tools for Homeowners

 You can use the oscillating tool for cutting, scraping, sanding, and much more.

-- With the right blade, the tool can cut drywall and tiles, remove caulk, or eliminate unwanted sealant.
+• With the right blade, the tool can cut wood, drywall and tiles, remove caulk, or remove unwanted sealant.

 You can quickly change between the different attachments to accomplish multiple tasks while having precise control over its operation.